High-level CLI for Git

 To configure the push hook in the configuration file:

-push-hook = false
+push-hook = true

 Git metadata